isthaison/ragflow/README.md

    + Custom Docker runs directly on source code: ```docker-compose-dev.yml```
 - Agent
    + Modifications
-      Added Google Search Provider.
+      - Added Google Search **Provider**.
    + New Additions
-      Added Variables: Extracts information, used throughout the conversation process, or combined with Invoke to link to external services.
+      - Added Variables: Extracts information, used throughout the conversation process, or combined with Invoke to link to external services.
 - Api
    + OpenAI compatibility with Agent